deepblarn/XAYB/README.md

 ## Features actually in the game:
 - Canvas
+- Error limit
+- Function to rise the points
 __Planned features__
 - Voxel Art style
 - Menu with resolution, refresh rate and ranking
 - Animated background and UI
-- Bonus objects (modifiers)
-- Error limit
-- Function to rise the points
 - Support for controller